-- 17.3.1 A dummy structure, the specification of which may be found in the Appendix to the Technical Regulations, must be used in place of the secondary roll structure. - 17.3.2 The loads may be applied using a 150mm diameter pad or through a spherical joint whose centre lies in the specified loading position. - Rubber 3mm thick may be used between the load pads and the roll structure. - 17.3.3 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - 17.3.4 After five seconds of application there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell. - 17.3.5 A load equivalent to 116kN vertically downward and 46kN longitudinally rearward must be applied at a position 785mm forward of the plane C-C and 820mm above the reference plane and positioned on the car centre plane. - During the test, the structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its Power Unit engine mounting points. - 17.3.6 A load equivalent to 93kN laterally inward and 83kN longitudinally rearward must be applied at a position 590mm forward of the plane C-C and 800mm above the reference plane to the outer surface of the structure. - During the test, the survival cell may be supported in any way provided this does not increase the strength of the attachments being tested. - 17.3.7 A load of 150kN vertically upward must be applied simultaneously on the two forward fasteners of the rear attachment on the side which was determined by the FIA technical delegate.
+- 17.3.1 One secondary roll structure complying with the FIA standard 8869-2018 Part 2 (Steel) must be used for the purpose of the following tests. - 17.3.2 The loads may be applied using a 150mm diameter pad or through a spherical joint whose centre lies in the specified loading position. - Rubber 3mm thick may be used between the load pads and the roll structure. - 17.3.3 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - 17.3.4 After five seconds of application there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell. - 17.3.5 A load equivalent to 116kN vertically downward and 46kN longitudinally rearward must be applied at a position 810mm forward of the plane C-C and 820mm above the reference plane and positioned on the car centre plane. - During the test, the structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its Power Unit mounting points and, optionally, through the front bulkhead.

+17.3.6 A load equivalent to 93kN laterally inward and 83kN longitudinally rearward must be applied at a position 615mm forward of the plane C-C and 800mm above the reference plane to the outer surface of the structure.